Dog Training Treats They Will Sit, Stay — You Name It — For

 The point of a training treat is to motivate your puppy to give you their undivided attention, so it makes sense that the treat should be more desirable to your dog than any other stimuli (squirrels, shoes, other puppies).
 If your pup is very food motivated, then this is an easy one.
 But some can be picky eaters, in which case you’ll need to up the ante.
 Novack suggests categorizing treats into three categories: low, medium, and high value.

+But when training your dog to perform a new skill, you need to pull out all the stops.
+Small, strong-smelling, easily-serveable high-value rewards are the best dog training treats.
 High-value treats are generally meaty…and stinky.
-In short, they should make your dog drool.
+They should make your dog drool.
+Dogs experience the world through their noses — 33% of a dog’s brain is dedicated to interpreting odors — so the smellier the treat, the better.
 Flavors like bacon and venison are particularly pungent and covetable.
 As a rule, dog training treats should be pea-sized and easily portable, so they don’t take your dog ages to chew (or crumble up in your pocket).
 However, if your dog is prone to distraction, you’ll have better luck with human snacks like hot dogs or cheese.

 “If you have a dog that’s overly excited, wants to greet everyone, and you’re fighting to get their attention, then yeah, you should try hotdogs — break them up before a training session so you’ve got small pieces on hand,” says Novack.
 “And remember, just like us, dogs tire of the same treats if they’re given often enough.
 The more variety you can provide your pup, the more interested they will be in learning new things.”
-So be sure to switch it up.
-Below, dog training treats with proven results.
+Below, you’ll find some of the best dog training treats with proven results.

 Btw, our editors (and their pets) picked out these products.
 They’re always in stock at the time we publish, but there’s a chance they’ll sell out.
 If you do buy through our links, we may earn a commission.
 (We’ve got a lot of toys to buy over here, you know?)